Room: C-Building, C-459 Phone: (718) 482-5785 Email: SocialSci@lagcc.cuny.edu

 Society for the Study of Social Problems International Sociological Association

-Arianna Martinez is an Associate Professor of Urban Studies at LaGuardia Community College.
+Arianna Martinez is a Professor of Urban Studies at LaGuardia Community College.
 She received her PhD from Rutgers University in urban planning and geography.
 She has analyzed the criminalization of Latino immigrant communities in municipalities where both space and citizenship are hotly contested.
 Martinez’s current scholarship focuses on national immigration policy, the urban transformation and empowerment of Latino communities, and LGBTQ immigrant enclaves.
 She is happy to call Queens her home.

 Janet Michello has been teaching social science courses at LaGuardia for over 20 years.
 Prior to that she taught at Wayne College, the branch campus of the University of Akron, where she was awarded a doctorate with a specialty in medical sociology.
 She is author of a number of publications and she is co-author of the text, A Sociology of Mental Illness.
 She is currently working on an urban sociology text.
 Dr. Michello resides in Rockland County where she is actively involved in community organizations.